Prescription Drug Addiction Health Conditions

 Get the Right Medication

-Ensure your doctor or physician has a clear idea of your health issues, signs, symptoms, and other drugs you are using.
+Ensure your doctor or physician has a clear idea of your health issues, signs, symptoms, and other drugs you are using to avoid Prescription Drug Addiction Health Conditions.
 Also, when your doctor has prescribed a drug, ensure you get the right medication.
-Also, ask your doctor if there are drugs with ingredients with less potential for addiction.
+Ask your doctor if there are drugs with ingredients that have less potential for addiction.

 Follow Directions Carefully